PostHog/posthog.com/contents/docs/data-warehouse/views.md

 ### Creating a view

-Query views are created directly inside the HogQL editor.
-If the query has valid view characteristics, the "Save as view" button will be enabled.
-You will be prompted to give the view a name which will be the name that can be refeneced in other queries.
+Query views are created directly inside SQL insights.
+If the query has valid view characteristics, the "Save as view" button is enabled.
+When clicked, you are prompted to give the view a name which can then be referenced in other queries.

 For a query to be a valid view, all fields being accessed must be aliased.
-The alias names will be how you access the fields on the view.
+The alias names are how you access the fields on the view.

 > **Note:** Currently, nested views are not supported.
 You cannot create a view based on other views, only base PostHog models.